msv-lab/llm-play/README.md

-# llm-query
+# llm-play

-A utility for interactively defining and executing experimental pipelines with LLMs.
+A tool that queries LLMs and executes experimental pipelines.

 ```mermaid
 flowchart LR